 In 2005 and 2006, British writer Grant Morrison presented a new take on the "Seven Soldiers" concept with a series of overlapping, interconnected miniseries that recounted the struggle of seven individual champions against an invading menace from the future, the Sheeda.
 A new version of the Shining Knight was introduced as one of these Soldiers, who never actually met face-to-face.
 This Shining Knight was a teenager named Ystin, the last "Knight of the Broken Table," who battled the Sheeda at the fall of Camelot 10,000 years ago (in Morrison's conception, an Arthur emerges at various times throughout history).
 Ystin arrived in 21st century Los Angeles aboard the flying Sheeda fortress, Castle Revolving, accompanied by the winged horse Vanguard, to continue the battle against Camelot's destroyers.
 References to Arthurian legend and Celtic mythology appeared throughout the miniseries, and (to a lesser extent) through the whole overarching "Seven Soldiers" epic; Morrison even went so far as to link the core concept with the medieval Welsh poem Preiddeu Annwn (The Spoils of Annwn), which describes an Otherworld journey of Arthur and three shipfuls of companions: "Except seven, none returned from Castle Revolving."
-Morrison's ambitious"megaseries" of superheroes, magic, monsters, aliens, and gods is one of the most original and imaginative reworkings of Arthurian legendary materials in recent American comics.
+Morrison's ambitious "megaseries" of superheroes, magic, monsters, aliens, and gods remains one of the most original and imaginative reworkings of Arthurian legendary materials in recent American comics.